Eleveres/simple_sockets/README.md

 * a new socket file descriptor corresponding to the new client connection

 Summary:
-* This function does the same thing than the original accept() function but ignore any information about the client.
-Use the actual [accept()](http://man7.org/linux/man-pages/man2/accept.2.html) to save information about the client.
+* This function does the same thing than the original accept() function but ignores any information about the client.
+Use the actual [accept()](http://man7.org/linux/man-pages/man2/accept.2.html) function to save information about the client.

 ## Deployment